shimidokixd/list-of-windows-iso/README.md

 > [!WARNING]
 > **Piracy is illegal in most countries, so download Windows ISOs from third-party sources at your own risk.
 I will not be held responsible for your actions.**

+> [!NOTE]
+> If you are downloading ISO from Internet Archive, we remind you that the download may be greatly reduced due to high server load.

 > [!TIP]
 > To download Windows from your region on the *Official download page*, you need to change *en-us* for example to *pl-pl* or *ru-ru* (depending on your region).
 ## Windows 11